vivienne-amm/Advanced-Concepts-of-Cloud-Computing/README.md

 - Create an `.env` file with your AWS credentials.
 An example with the valid format can seen in the `.env.example` file.
 - Run `find . -type f -name "*.sh" -exec chmod +x {} ＼;`  in the setup_scripts directory:
 - Use `main.py UP` to initialize the architecture.
-- Connect to the Master instance with ssh and execute the commands from the `manager_setup.sh` file on it.
+- Connect to the Master instance with ssh and execute the commands from the `setup_scripts/manager_setup.sh` file on it.
-- Connect to the Worker instances with ssh and execute the commands from the `worker_setup.sh` file on it.
+- Connect to the Worker instances with ssh and execute the commands from the `setup_scripts/worker_setup.sh` file on it.
-- Connect to the Proxy and the Gatekeeper instances with ssh and execute the commands from the `proxy_gatekeeper.sh` file on it.
+- Connect to the Proxy and the Gatekeeper instances with ssh and execute the commands from the `setup_scripts/proxy_gatekeeper.sh` file on it.

 To SSH onto an instance adapt the following command:
 `ssh -v -i <PATH_TO_VOCKEY.PEM_ON_LOCAL_MACHINE> ubuntu@<INSTANCE_DNS>`